General enquiries: 0800 326 5559

 Cocaine rehab in Bradford

-A man in a one to one therapy session at rehab
+A recovering alcoholic in a one to one therapy session after detox at a drug and alcohol rehab Bradford

 Completing a rehab programme for cocaine addiction is no easy task, but with determination and help from medical professionals, you will be amazed at what you can achieve.

-You will unlikely need to detox from cocaine, as it is not a physically addictive substance.
+You will not need to undergo a cocaine detox programme, as cocaine is not a physically addictive substance.

 The main difficulty comes from the psychological withdrawal symptoms, which may include strong cravings for cocaine, extreme depression and even agitation or aggressiveness.